undo the git commit ## Changes still exist in the working tree(the project folder) + the index (--cached) git reset --soft HEAD~1 # undo git commit + git add ## Changes still exist in the working tree git reset HEAD^ --mixed # Like you never made these changes to the codebase ## Changes are gone fro

 git rm --cached dir_or_file

-Undo git commit
+Undo git commit (state to post-git add)

 Revert a single file to previous commit

-# revert to origin git checkout origin/branch_name -- path_to_file # revert to specific commit version for specific file git checkout commit_hash -- path_to_file # revert to previous commit count for specific file git checkout HEAD~commit_count -- path_to_file
+# revert to origin git checkout origin/branch_name -- path_to_file # revert to specific commit version for specific file git checkout commit_hash -- path_to_file # revert to previous "commit count" for specific file git checkout HEAD~commit_count -- path_to_file

-Removing commits (dangerous)
+Removing commits from history (dangerous)

 Using Interactive Rebase